Save the hassle of deep-frying with this easy baked sweet potato fries recipe that's just as easy to make in your grill as it is in your oven.

 Even shapes makes the cooking more consistent.
 They won't all be exactly alike or perfect but try to get them fairly even.

 Place the sweet potato fries in a large mixing bowl or resealable freezer bag and add the oil, kosher salt and any optional spices and sugar you want.

 Stir the sweet potato fries so the oil and spices completely cover each piece.

-Place the oiled sweet potato fries in a greased disposable aluminum pan and when the BBQ reaches cooking temperature place them on the grill, not over direct heat and close the lid.
+Place the oiled sweet potato fries in a greased disposable aluminum pan and when the grill reaches cooking temperature place the pan on the grates, not over direct heat and close the lid.

 Check several times, stir them around and halfway through cooking try to flip them all over with a spatula.